-I. The purpose of this Sustainability Appraisal Report is to provide an assessment of any significant social, environmental and economic effects resulting from the policies and proposals of the Pre Submission version of the Brightwell cum Sotwell Parish Neighbourhood Plan.
+I. The purpose of this Sustainability Appraisal Report is to provide an assessment of any significant social, environmental and economic effects resulting from the policies and proposals of the Submission version of the Brightwell-cum-Sotwell Parish Neighbourhood Plan.
 The designated Neighbourhood Area coincides with the parish boundary and comprises primarily the village of Brightwell cum Sotwell to the immediate west of Wallingford.

-2. The Neighbourhood Plan has been published for formal consultation by Brightwell-cum-Sotwell Parish Council under the Neighbourhood Planning Regulations 2012.
-The local planning authority, South Oxfordshire District Council has issued a screening opinion requiring an SEA and the Parish Council has chosen to meet this obligation by preparing a Sustainability Appraisal (SA) under the Environmental Assessment of Plans & Programmes Regulations 2004.
-The Draft SA/SEA report is therefore also being consulted on.
-The comments made on both documents will be considered by the Parish Council as it prepares the final version of the Plan for an independent examination prior to the referendum.
+2. The Neighbourhood Plan has been agreed for submission by Brightwell-cum-Sotwell Parish Council to the local planning authority, South Oxfordshire District Council, under the Neighbourhood Planning Regulations 2012.
+The District Council issued a screening opinion requiring an SEA and the Parish Council has chosen to meet this obligation by preparing a Sustainability Appraisal (SA) under the Environmental Assessment of Plans & Programmes Regulations 2004.
+The Draft SA/SEA report was consulted on alongside the Pre Submission Neighbourhood Plan in November 2016 - January 2017.
+The comments made on both documents have been considered by the Parish Council and minor modifications have been made to the final versions of the Plan and this report.

-3. The Neighbourhood Plan contains a number of policies for the use and development of the land in the Parish of Brightwell in the plan period up to 2032.
+3. The Neighbourhood Plan contains 17 policies for the use and development of the land in the Parish of Brightwell in the plan period up to 2032.
 These policies, together with the policies of the Local Plan and the National Planning Policy Framework (NPPF) will be used by the District Council to help determine planning applications once the Neighbourhood Plan is approved in due course.
 Although not yet adopted, the Neighbourhood Plan has been informed by the reasoning and evidence base of the emerging Local Plan.

-4. The Vision for Brightwell is:
+4. The Vision for Brightwell cum Sotwell Parish is: